-- (a) This assignment has 4 pages. - (b) (1 pt) Work and write your answers directly on this sheet (not on another blank sheet of paper).
-Hard-copies are distributed in class. - (c) (1 pt) Write your first name and the last three digits of your student ID on the upperright corner of this page. - (d) (8 pt) Try to solve all non-optional problems. - (e) Write down all the steps that you have done to obtain your answers.
-You may not get full credit even when your answer is correct without showing how you get your answer.
+- (a) This assignment has 5 pages. - (b) (1 pt) Work and write your answers directly on these sheets (not on another blank sheet of paper).
+Hard-copies are distributed in class. - (c) (1 pt) Write your first name and the last three digits of your student ID in the spaces provided on the upper-right corner of this page. - (d) (8 pt) Try to solve all non-optional problems. - (e) Late submission will be heavily penalized.